storagebits/JoY/README.md

 # JoY
 JoY is a robot.
-It is inspired by family ideas and with available hardware in our home
+It is inspired by family ideas and built with available hardware in our home